Umaro Sissoco Embaló: Life

-Born in Bissau to a Muslim Fulani family, Embaló holds a degree in international relations from the Higher Institute of Social and Political Sciences at the Technical University of Lisbon, as well as both a Master's degree in political science and a doctorate in international relations from the Complutense University of Madrid.
+Born in Bissau to a Muslim Fula family, Embaló holds a degree in international relations from the Higher Institute of Social and Political Sciences at the Technical University of Lisbon, as well as both a Master's degree in political science and a doctorate in international relations from the Complutense University of Madrid.
 He is fluent in Portuguese and Spanish, and competent in English, French, Arabic and Swahili.

 Embaló served in the army, undertaking National Defence Studies at the National Defence Centre of Spain, and underwent further studies on National Security in Belgium, Israel, South Africa, Japan, and France.
 He rose to the rank of brigadier-general.
 Before his political career, Embaló academically specialised in African and Middle-Eastern affairs and in matters of defence, international co-operation and development.
 He is a former Minister of African Affairs.